Skip naar de inhoud

 Terms and abbreviations

-For readability, the masculine form 'he' is used in this protocol.
-It should, of course, be understood that 'she/her' and 'they/them' are also implied.
+For readability, the masculine pronoun is used in this protocol.
+Naturally, this can also be read as she/her and they/them.

 Patient

-A person admitted to the hospital, whose death is imminent or who has died, and who may be a donor.
+A person who is admitted to the hospital, whose death is expected soon or who has died, and who may be a potential donor.

 Next of kin

-Next of kin may, under the Organ Donation Act (ODA), have decision-making authority in certain cases.
+Under the Organ Donation Act (Wod), next of kin may in certain cases have decision-making authority.
 Next of kin have the option to object to the nature of the registration or to the donation.
 This primarily concerns the partner.
 In their absence or unavailability: blood relatives (1st and 2nd degree).
-And in their absence or unavailability: relatives by marriage (1st and 2nd degree).
-No distinction is made between the 1st and 2nd degree.
+And in their absence or unavailability: relatives by affinity (1st and 2nd degree).
+There is no distinction between the 1st and 2nd degree.

-N.B.: In the Wod, the term 'next of kin' is also used for situations where the patient has not yet died.
+Note: In the Wod, the term ‘next of kin’ is also used for situations in which the patient has not yet died.
 This also applies to this protocol.

-People who played a (significant) role in the patient's life, such as a neighbor or a good friend, including (but not limited to) next of kin up to the 2nd degree.
+People who played a (major) role in the patient's life, such as a neighbor or a close friend, including (but not limited to) surviving relatives up to the 2nd degree.

-NB: In the Wod, a clear distinction is made between next of kin and bereaved family members.
-When it comes to informing about the registration and the subsequent steps, the official can address all next of kin.
-However, as soon as consent for donation is required, only the bereaved family members are authorized to make decisions.
-Furthermore, only the bereaved family members may object to the nature of the registration or the donation.
-A next of kin who is not a bereaved family member may not do so.
+Note: The Wod (Organ Donation Act) makes a clear distinction between 'next of kin' and 'surviving relatives'.
+When it comes to informing about the registration and follow-up steps, the official may address all next of kin.
+However, as soon as consent for donation is required, only the surviving relatives are authorized to make decisions.
+Furthermore, only surviving relatives may object to the nature of the registration or the donation.
+A next of kin who is not a surviving relative may not do this.

-The entirety of conversations with the next of kin in the context of a possible donation.
-The donation conversation takes place prior to any potential tissue and/or organ retrieval and after the 'bad news conversation' has been held.
+The entirety of conversations with the next of kin in the context of a potential donation.
+The donation discussion takes place prior to any potential tissue and/or organ retrieval and after the 'bad news conversation' has been held.

-• Initial phase: a conversation in which the official discusses the registration in the Donor Register with the next of kin.
-In this conversation, the official also provides information about donation and, if applicable, requests consent for donation from the next of kin up to the second degree or from a specific person.
+• Initial part: conversation in which the official discusses the registration in the Donor Register with the next of kin.
+In this conversation, the official also provides information about donation and—if applicable—asks the surviving relatives up to the 2nd degree or a specific person for consent for donation.

-• Specific part: a conversation in which the official provides more information about which specific organs, tissues, and collected necessary bodily material are medically suitable for donation.
-For this, he asks the next of kin for information about the patient's social and medical history.
+• Specific part: conversation in which the official provides more information about which specific organs, tissues, and retrieved necessary body material are medically suitable for donation.
+For this, they ask the next of kin for information about the patient's social and medical history.
 The official also discusses the planning of the procedure in this conversation.

-Note: The above division into the 'initial part' and the 'specific part' of the donation conversation has been made to provide more structure and clarity.
-However, such a separation cannot be made so strictly in practice, as the same topics may arise in both parts.
-In that case, the initial part and the specific part are combined into a single conversation.
+Note: The above division into the 'initial part' and the 'specific part' of the donation discussion was created to provide more structure and clarity.
+However, such a separation cannot be made so strictly in practice, because the same items can occur in both parts.
+In that case, the initial part and the specific part are merged into one conversation.
 This also depends on the specific information needs of the next of kin.

 Official

-Person who conducts the initial part of the donation conversation.
-The professional can be a doctor or another medical professional.
+Person who conducts the initial part of the donation discussion.
+The official can be a doctor or another medical professional.

-This concerns incapacity to make decisions regarding organ and tissue donation.
-An incapacitated person is someone who ‘is unable to reasonably appreciate the interests involved’ and who cannot ‘weigh the significance of the facts in light of their own priorities’.
+This concerns incapacity with regard to organ and tissue donation.
+An incapacitated person is someone who is 'unable to reasonably appreciate their interests in the matter' and who cannot 'weigh the significance of the facts in light of their own priorities'.

-In the case of donation, someone is deemed to lack capacity if they are unable to understand what donation entails and/or to comprehend the consequences of donation.
-Consequently, this person lacks the basis upon which individuals with capacity make their choices.
-People with an intellectual disability are not necessarily deemed to lack capacity when it comes to donation.
-Whether someone lacks capacity is a medical assessment, not a legal one.
+In the case of donation, someone is incapacitated if they are unable to understand what donation entails and/or to oversee the consequences of donation.
+As a result, this person lacks the basis upon which capable persons base their choice.
+People with an intellectual disability are not necessarily incapacitated when it comes to donation.
+Whether someone is incapacitated is a medical assessment, not a legal one.

-The duty of verification pertains to the patient's capacity to make decisions.
-In the new organ donation act, it has been decided to explicitly lay down this duty of verification.
-The relevant article contains the conditions that must be met before the procedure for removing organs/tissues begins.
-One of those conditions is that the designated professional must ascertain the patient's capacity to make decisions at the time of registration.
+The duty of verification concerns the patient's capacity.
+In the new donor law, it was decided to explicitly record the duty of verification.
+The relevant article contains the conditions that must be met before the procedure for retrieving organs/tissues starts.
+One of those conditions is that the designated official must verify the patient's capacity at the time of registration.

 To make plausible

-In the case of a 'yes' or 'no objection' registration, next of kin can make a case for (4.10) that the registration does not correspond to the patient's wish.
+In the case of a 'yes' or 'no objection' registration, surviving relatives can make it plausible (4.10) that the registration does not correspond with the patient's wishes.

-Are the next of kin convinced that the 'yes' or 'no objection' registration is incorrect?
-Then they must communicate this and explain it to the official.
-No specific form is required for how they do this.
-The law refers to 'making plausible,' without further definition.
-It is not about 'proving,' but about 'setting out' and 'explaining.'
-The official asks the next of kin to explain why they believe the registration does not correspond with the patient's wish.
+Are the surviving relatives convinced that the 'yes' or 'no objection' registration is incorrect?
+If so, they must make this known and explain it to the official.
+How they do this is not formally prescribed.
+The law speaks of 'making it plausible', without further definition.
+It is not about 'proving' it, but about 'setting it out' and 'explaining' it.
+The official asks the surviving relatives to explain why they believe the registration does not correspond with the patient's wishes.

-If they can explain this convincingly enough, then the registration can be invalidated, and the information from the next of kin will apply.
-It is up to the professional judgment of the official to decide whether he can trust that the registration matches the patient's wishes.
+If they can explain this convincingly enough, the registration can become invalid and the information provided by the surviving relatives will apply.
+It is up to the professional judgment of the official to decide whether they can trust that the registration corresponds with the patient's wishes.

 Resident

-A natural person who is registered in the Personal Records Database.
+A natural person who is registered in the Personal Records Database (BRP).
 In practice, this means that this person has their actual place of residence in the Netherlands.

-Quality standard developed as part of the 2020 amendment to the Organ Donation Act.
-This quality standard focuses on consulting the Donor Register and the subsequent conversation with next of kin and bereaved relatives.
-The standard records existing donation practices and translates the new components of the Wod into practice.
-The quality standard has been integrated into chapters 3 and 4 of this model protocol.
+Quality standard drawn up in the context of the amendment to the Organ Donation Act in 2020.
+This quality standard focuses on consulting the Donor Register and the subsequent conversation with the next of kin and surviving relatives.
+The standard records existing donation practices and translates the new components of the Organ Donation Act (Wod) into practice.
+The quality standard is integrated into chapters 3 and 4 of this model protocol.

 To the Quality Standard